PirateNetwork/pirate/README.md

 Deprecation Policy
 ------------------
-The disabledeprecation flag has also been removed.
-Going forward nodes will automatically shut down and must be upgraded upon reaching the deprecation block height which will occur about every 13 weeks.
+Disabledeprecation flag has been removed.
+Old nodes will automatically be shut down and must be upgraded upon reaching the deprecation block height, which will occur about every 13 weeks.

 Building
 --------